radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

 # Reverse the DataFrame to reverse task order
 df = df.iloc[::-1].reset_index(drop=True)
 ```
-Then we plot the data.
-We create a horizontal bar chart with the task name, the number of days from the project start to the current progression of each task, the days between the start and end of each task, and the color for each department.
-We also place the task labels inside the task bars, display the completion percentage outside the bar and set the ticks.
+Next, we plot the data by creating a horizontal bar chart that includes the task name, the number of days from the project start to the current progression of each task, the days between the start and end of each task, and the color for each department.
+We also place the task labels inside the task bars, display the completion percentage outside the bars, and set the ticks accordingly.
 ```python
 ##### PLOT #####
 fig, ax = plt.subplots(figsize=(10, 6))